 There are six passing grades (A* – E).
 Typical UK university entrance requirements are above three passes at grade C for academic courses in established universities.
 Very popular courses will often require higher grades.

 For example, medical schools in the UK often require grades of AAB and the highly selective universities of Cambridge and Oxford ask for at least AAA.
 Good A Level grades can also be a key to admission for all the world's major universities.
 University course credit and advanced standing is often available in countries such as the USA and Canada, where entrance to university takes place after 12 years of education.
 Good grades in carefully chosen A Level subjects can result in up to one full year of credit.
-Read about using your Cambridge qualifications to study in USA in this brochure.
+Read about using your Cambridge qualifications at:

 There you will find up-to-date information on universities that recognise Cambridge International AS and A Levels for entry to undergraduate programmes.
 It also includes details of advanced credit offered.
-You can read more about the recognition of Cambridge qualifications in this brochure.
+You can read more about the recognition of: